 Any communication is designed to appeal to a particular segment.
 We write articles for academic journals, that can best be appreciated by researchers and academicians.

-If we want our writing to appeal to practitioners, we must write in the language, style, and in the context that appeals to practicing mangers, in the publications that they read.
+If we want our writing to appeal to practitioners, we must write in the language, style, and in the context that appeals to practicing managers, in the publications that they read.

-It happens in other fields too: Popular science magazines, blogs and television features reach out to a greater number of youngsters, and no doubt inspire many of them for a career in the sciences.
-A Richard Feynman was exceptional.
-A Nobel Prize winning theoretical physicist, he could reach out to undergraduate students with his famous “The Feynman Lectures in Physics”.
+It happens in other fields too: Popular science magazines, blogs, and television features reach out to a greater number of youngsters, and no doubt inspire many of them to a career in the sciences.
+Richard Feynman was exceptional.
+A Nobel Prize-winning theoretical physicist, he could reach out to undergraduate students with his famous “The Feynman Lectures in Physics”.

 In general, it is rather difficult to bridge the two levels.
 However, I think that is the only way.
 We should share the insights and perspectives gained through our research, in business magazines read by practitioners, and in a style that would appeal to them.